-Catty behavior or relational aggression can easily become a problem in your dance studio.
+Catty behavior or relational aggression can easily become a problem in your dance studio (read some causes behind this).
 While these issues are personal ones, how your dance studio’s leadership talks about and responds to catty behaviors is important, not only for the “victim” of bullying behaviors, but also for the character development of so-called “mean girls.”

 Effective Communication Regarding Catty Behaviors